Rishabh-Chandrode/SDE-Sheet/23. Graph/readme.md

         Topological sorting :- Linear ordering of vertices such that there is an edge between u and v , u appears before v in the ordering

+## Bipartite Graph
+        Any graph with even cycle is a bipartite graph or
+        graph with odd cycle is not a bipartite graph

 ## 1. Clone a Graph
         use map to store copy of nodes